quantified-uncertainty/squiggle-stories/README.md

 - [ ] Conclusion, reflection, comparison with foretold.
 - Misc issues:
   - [ ] Look into "isCallback".
 Slava says: "But don't forget about useCallback, lack of it can kill React.memo optimization."
-  - [ ] Look into autoresizing textarea components (that are controllable) <https://github.com/Andarist/react-textarea-autosize>
+  - Look into autoresizing textarea components (that are controllable) <https://github.com/Andarist/react-textarea-autosize>
+    - [x] Did a quickfix with countNumberOfLines instead
+    - [ ] Could make the fix better by calculating numCols from window properties.
 - [ ] wrap mean(mixture(d)) into its own function, called something like numberOrDistributionIntoDistribution.
+- [ ] Debug marginal returns function
+- [ ] Build alternative optimization function.
+Maybe iterate though all possible choices.

 ## Built with